DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 # Table Plugin Reference

 A plugin that renders Grid data as a table.
-It contains the Table Row and Table Cell components that can be extended by other plugins and provides ways to customize table rows and columns.
+This plugin enables you to customize table rows and columns, and contains the Table Row and Table Cell components that can be extended by other plugins

 ## Importing